chrisbarrett/elisp-namespaces/readme.md

 ![Namespaces in Elisp Screenshot](http://cloud.github.com/downloads/chrisbarrett/elisp-namespaces/namespaces-screenshot.png)

 A straight-forward implementation of namespaces for Emacs LISP.
-Helps you keep the global namespace clean and protect your functions from prying REPLs.
+Helps you keep the global namespace clean and protect your symbols from clobbering.

+Pull requests welcome.

 Requires Emacs 24 or later.